wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/3-register-iot-devices.md

 7. Close out the Query window.
 This will return you to the properties of the Stream Analytics job.
 8. Along the top click the Start button.
 The job will take a minute or two to start.
 Once it is started, it will show under the Notifications area.

-Several paragraphs – or longer – describing an overview of the lab including a description of the lab and why certain topics are covered.
-This is also called the ‘LAB ABSTRACT’ that will be used for hand-off to conferences as part of the content hand-off process.